LibraryOfCongress/fetch-inventory_service/README.md

 Environment variables should be set through the environment.
 The [Pydantic settings](https://docs.pydantic.dev/latest/usage/pydantic_settings/) system is used to set default values for expected `.env` keys.
 The application will automatically override these if matching keys are found in the environment.

-For local builds, there is no need to have a `.env` file.
+For local builds there is no need to have a `.env` file.
 For deployed environments, devops should handle seeding this file into the repository root before building.

 The container images then move `.env` into the config directory at build, and `python-dotenv` is used to ensure parsing occurs prior to building the Pydantic Settings class.